oasis-tcs/csaf/csaf_3.0/proposals/04-delegated-publication.md

 ## Open questions

+- Who signs `record_signature`?
+The vendor (Variant A, strongest — an active act of delegation), the Trusted Provider alone (Variant B, weaker — a self-declared claim), or both?
 - Revocation/expiry mechanism for delegation records (reuse of the signature validity logic from Requirement 19?).
 - Abuse protection: how is it prevented that someone falsely claims to be a vendor's delegate?